Michael Pook: Cheltenham Town

-In the summer of 2009, Pook signed for League Two club Cheltenham Town and was given the no. 7 shirt.
+In July 2009, Pook agreed to join Cheltenham Town on a one-year contract.

 Though not known for his goalscoring and with only five league goals in his career up to that point, Pook scored his first hat-trick in a remarkable 6–5 win over Burton Albion on 13 March 2010.
 All his goals were scored from outside the penalty area with his right foot (one free-kick, one deflected shot and one volleyed winner), and all three goals were, remarkably, in the last ten minutes of the match.
 Cheltenham had found themselves 5–3 down with only three minutes of normal time remaining, but Pook's second and third – either side of an effort from Justin Richards – clinched an amazing victory.

 On 9 May 2011 Pook was made available for a free transfer by manager Mark Yates and on 24 August 2011 he was released by the club.

 Pook then joined Conference National side Forest Green Rovers on trial in September 2011.
 He trained with Forest Green to keep fit until the start of November when he left the club to link up with Brackley Town.